 There are also many options for making concrete more decorative.
 With a range of colors, textures, and decorative finishes you have the ability to make a concrete driveway more than ordinary.
 Adding these custom features will add uniqueness and personality to the exterior of your home.

-Even though concrete driveways are a little more upfront, the longevity and low maintenance of concrete are well worth the extra cost.
+Even though concrete driveways cost a little more upfront, the longevity and low maintenance of concrete are well worth the extra cost.
 If properly sealed every couple of years, it should hold up and not have to be replaced until at least 25 years, some holding steady until 50 years.
 This depends on how well they are built and maintained.
 The only negative is that oil stains are a little harder to remove, so I try to avoid any leaky cars if possible.